rmetzger/incubator-flink-website/how-to-contribute.md

 This section gives you a brief introduction in how to contribute code and documentation to Flink.
 We maintain both the code and the documentation in the same repository, so the process is essentially the same for both.
 We use [git](http://git-scm.com/) for the code and documentation version control.

 The Flink project accepts code contributions though the [GitHub Mirror](https://github.com/apache/incubator-flink), in the form of [Pull Requests](https://help.github.com/articles/using-pull-requests).
 Pull requests are basically a simpler way of offering a patch, by providing a pointer to a code branch that contains the change.
+It is also possible to attach a patch to a JIRA issue.

 ### Setting up the Infrastructure and Creating a Pull Request